cyberark/cacookiecleaner/README.md

 # Usage instructions
 BEFORE RUNNING:
-* in class HarFile you can modify the value "HIDE_COOKIE_VALUE", this is how the values are maked.
+* Verify the list of the names of coolies defined in "HIDE_COOKIE_VALUE" constant, change it according to your needs.

 * In function "modifyEntryCookies":
 You have a list excludedProperties you can exclude cookies by adding the cookies names (in the example i inserted "username")

-* NEW FEATURE - you can insert a regex for masking, by default it will mask: "session", "token", "pass", "id". you can modify as much as you, for example: username, action please use comma (,) as sepearator, it will mask the cookie that contain the key, for example if you insert username and some key contain that word, it will mask it.
+* NEW FEATURE - you can insert a regex for masking, by default it will mask: "session", "token", "pass", "id". you can modify as much as you, for example: username, action Use comma (,) as separator, it will mask the cookie that containa the key, for example if you insert username and a key contain that word, the tool will mask that key.

 # Using CACookieCleaner
-* run the CACookieCleaner.exe via terminal/double click.
+* run the CACookieCleaner.exe via command line or by double clicking on it.
-* Insert the full direcotry of the .har file.
+* When prompted, specify the full directory of the .har file.
 Example: C:\My\dir\my_file.har
-* Enter the properties you want to mask (not mandatory) by clicking ENTER it will collect the default. but if you want to use this feature seperate the value with comma.
+* Enter the comma-separated list of properties you want to mask (optional).
+Clicking ENTER it will mask the default parameters.

-The tool will generate a new .har file in the same direcotry the CACookieCleaner.exe were triggered, named output(YYYY-MM-DD).har.
+The tool will generate a new .har file in the same directory where CACookieCleaner.exe was executed.
+The output file will be named output(YYYY-MM-DD).har.
-THE TOOL DON'T DELETE THE ORIGINAL .HAR FILE.
+THE TOOL DOES NOT DELETE THE ORIGINAL .HAR FILE.

 CACookieCleaner.py
 Run the script in the command line and follow the instructions